Cloud-Valley-Online/Cloud-Valley/README.md

 ## Avatar game in development

 I'm sure I will add pretty screenshots and more information at a later date.
-For now, we CODING!